Chartiza/LIFEWISE_DataThinking_final_HW/LIFEWISE.md

 1) Does a positive correlation exist between the cost of living and the quality of life?
 2) Are there countries that offer a higher quality of life than expected based on their cost of living?

 On first step we explore the relationship between the quality of life and the cost of living indices.
 To visualize this relationship, we generated a plot (Figure 1A) that clearly illustrates a positive correlation between the quality of life and the cost of living.

+![Fig1](https://github.com/Chartiza/LIFEWISE_DataThinking_final_HW/assets/15068419/d1cccc24-eaa1-4dc3-b73b-8284c653bc5e)

 Furthermore, we divided the countries into quantiles based on their Cost_vs_quality_ratio (CQR) and visualized this distribution (Figure 1B).
 From this analysis, we specifically focused on countries in the first quantile, which we labeled as "good-high" in terms of their cost quality index.
 This selection allows us to identify countries that offer a higher quality of life compared to their cost of living.

-CQR = QLI / LivI

-_where is_
+$$ \text{CQR} = \frac{QLI}{LivI}  $$

+where:
-**CQR** - Cost_vs_quality_ratio;
+- CQR - Cost_vs_quality_ratio;
-**QLI** - Quality of Life Index;
+- QLI - Quality of Life Index;
-**LivI** - costOfLivingIndex;
+- LivI - costOfLivingIndex;

-![Fig1](https://github.com/Chartiza/LIFEWISE_DataThinking_final_HW/assets/15068419/d1cccc24-eaa1-4dc3-b73b-8284c653bc5e)
+Next we refined the selection process by filtering countries based on two key parameters.
+Firstly, we considered countries falling within the "good-low" or "good-high" quartile of the cost quality index.
+This criterion ensured that we focused on countries with favorable cost-quality ratios.
+Secondly, we established a minimum threshold of 160 for the Quality_of_Life_Index.
+By applying these filters, we were able to identify a subset of countries that meet both criteria, indicating a higher quality of life relative to their cost of living.

+Based on our analysis, the top countries that emerged as having a higher quality of life relative to their cost of living include the **Netherlands, Finland, Oman, Germany, United Arab Emirates, Spain, Estonia, Slovenia, Portugal, Croatia, Lithuania, and the Czech Republic**.
+These countries demonstrate a favorable balance between quality of life and expenses, making them attractive options for individuals seeking an enhanced standard of living within their budget.

 ## Script.
 Part 1.